vikasdimaniya/UBLS/readme.md

 joi-password-complexity

 **_Future work:_**
+require modules only if module is required by the end-user of UBLS
 use bluebird insted of when
 use winston insted of custom made logger pass log to all modules through settings, remove console.log